hudmol/box_search/README.md

 Hover over the `Plug-ins` item in the dropdown and click on `Box Search` when it appears.

 - Enter a box number (also known as container indicator).
-- Enter an optional collection number (also known as resource identifier).
+- Optionally enter a collection number (also known as resource identifier).
-- Hit return, or click `Go`.
+- Hit return, or click `Search`.

-Information about the box will appear below, including its current location.
+Information about matching boxes will appear below, including their current location.